Health. Healing. Loss & Life Transitions.

 thomas j. pier, lcsw, osw-c, cmf

-I am a Los Angeles-based therapist offering in-person and online (throughout California) supportive therapy to individuals and families in all realms of Health, Healing and Life Transitions - coping with any serious and/or chronic illness; managing acute physical or mental illness and adjusting to a chronic physical or mental health diagnosis; learning to live with and better relate to chronic pain; considering what one values most and addressing advance directives and advance care planning accordingly; managing the many facets of healing after medical treatments, procedures, surgeries; navigating the unknown and often challenging world of cancer survivorship; settling into chronic disease management; facing dying authentically and openly and preparing to die while focusing on life and living; moving through life while grieving and learning to live fully despite the absence of loved ones; dealing with the strains of other family transitions due to loss through divorce, job loss, lay offs/income decreases, relationship separation, ending of a friendship or coming to terms with the "coming out" of a loved one which is often perceived as difficult; Even during "positive" life events that contain the stresses such as family formation through foster care and adoption or emerging into one's true self through the "coming out" process.
+I am a Los Angeles-based therapist currently offering video therapy throughout California to individuals and families in all realms of Health, Healing and Life Transitions - coping with serious and/or chronic illness; adjusting to acute physical or mental health diagnosis; learning to live better with chronic pain; cancer treatment and survivorship; navigating uncertainty; facing dying authentically while focusing on life and living; living well with grief in the absence of a loved one; dealing with family transitions such as divorce, job loss, lay offs, relationship separation, ending a friendship etc.; adjusting to the "coming out" of a loved one (often perceived as difficult); Positive life events such as family formation through foster care & adoption or emergence into one's true expression through "coming out" bring stresses and strains.

-Exploring and re-discovering the aspects of oneself that may have been forgotten in the shadow of "the Problem" can quickly help reduce stresses and guide individuals toward rediscovering inherent and unique knowledge, confidence and wisdom, allowing them to stand up to and get the upper hand against problems while honestly acknowledging and diffusing distress related to adaptations to the "new normal."
+Exploring and re-discovering the aspects of oneself that may have been forgotten in the shadow of "the Problem" can quickly help reduce stresses and guide individuals toward rediscovering inherent and unique knowledges, confidence and wisdoms, allowing them to get the upper hand on problems while honestly acknowledging and diffusing distress related to adaptations to the "new normal."

-I provide individual, family and group therapy in person and through encrypted video conferencing.
+I provide individual, family and group therapy through encrypted video conferencing.